yiyuma/technical-tutorials/Spring/Hibernate.md

 ### Foreign Key
 - Link tables together
 - a field in one table that refers to primary key in another table

+### Join Table
+A table that provides a mapping between two tables.
+It has foreign keys for each table to define the mapping relationship.

 ### Cascade
 - apply the same operation to related entities